 - Water-efficient plumbing technologies used throughout the building—toilets equipped with dual-flush handles, waterless urinals and sinks with low-flow, sensor-operated faucets— reduce water consumption by 30%.

 - Water-heating units located at sinks reduce the need to run faucets while water heats.

 - In response to a dry January, the Exploratorium has reduced running its iconic outdoors art installation, Fog Bridge, from every half hour (115 times a week), to once daily at noon and once on Thursday evenings—a 90% reduction in its water use.

 - The exterior hardscape design of Pier 15 eliminates the need for watering outdoor plants.

-- Rainwater falling onto the Exploratorium’s roof is captured and stored in a 27,000-gallon cistern.
+- Rainwater falling onto the Exploratorium’s roof is captured and stored in a 38,600-gallon cistern.
 It’s then filtered and used for flushing toilets.
-This system can provide 364,113 gallons of water a year.

 - Together, the harvested rainwater system and the water-efficient fixtures are designed to save 60% of water usage in a year of average rainfall.